USFWS/secas/_posts/2024-10-31-Learning-to-listen-to-rivercane.md

   headerClass: light-text
   float: right
 ---
-_This blog is a companion to Mr. Michael Fedoroff’s and Ms. Rose Fisher’s blog titled [The burdens that these baskets carry: A rivercane reflection](https://secassoutheast.org/2024/10/03/the-burdens-that-these-baskets-carry.html), also featured in this newsletter._
+_This blog is a companion to Mr. Michael Fedoroff’s and Ms. Rose Fisher’s blog entitled [The burdens that these baskets carry: A rivercane reflection](https://secassoutheast.org/2024/10/03/the-burdens-that-these-baskets-carry.html), also featured in this newsletter._

 I’m still learning to listen and hope to get better.
 Listening is like a language that takes practice and commitment.
 But learning to become a more fluent listener is a skill I have to have to build stronger relationships and support the SECAS partnership.